mgmontenegrocal/mgmontenegrocal.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - (International) Macroeconomics
+  - Macroeconomics
-  - Behavioural Macroeconomics
+  - Behavioural Economics
   - DSGE modelling
   - Expectation formation
 # Education to show in About widget